Frequently Asked Questions for Outgoing Study Abroad & Exchange Students

-While High Point University cannot guarantee safety and security on study abroad trips, we will do everything we can to offer and suggest reputable study programs, providers, and destinations as well as help students prepare for various known and unforeseeable situations.
+While High Point University cannot guarantee safety and security while studying abroad, we will do everything we can to offer and suggest reputable study programs, providers, and destinations as well as help students prepare for various known and unforeseeable situations.

 Typically, students experience the same type of emergency encounters overseas as they do in the U.S. Keeping a cool head and an open mind, remaining aware of surroundings, and making responsible decisions will lead to a greater sense of health, safety, and security while overseas.
 HPU strongly discourages enrollment in programs in areas under U.S. Department of State Travel Warnings.
 If a crisis occurs, HPU may recall students and faculty from an area of concern.
-Students are encouraged to register their trip with the local U.S. Embassy, and, if necessary, students should notify the appropriate local authority and/or U.S. Embassy.
+Students are encouraged to register their trip with the local U.S. Embassy using the Smart Traveler Enrollment Program, and, if necessary, students should notify the appropriate local authority and/or U.S. Embassy.

 May I participate in more than one study abroad program?